 - The meeting materials of the 2019 edition are available here.

-We are pleased to announce that the 6th International Workshop on Microbiome in HIV Pathogenesis, Prevention and Treatment is scheduled on the 7th and 8th October 2020 in Rockville, MD, USA.
+We are pleased to announce that the 6th International Workshop on Microbiome in HIV Pathogenesis, Prevention and Treatment will be held virtually from 7th to 8th October 2020.

 The understanding of the human microbiome continues to grow rapidly.
 However information on the role of the microbiome on HIV infection pathogenesis, prevention and treatment is still limited.
 Whereas research in this area may be presented at major conferences, there are often limited sessions devoted to this topic as well as limited time for in-depth discussion and debate among cross-disciplinary experts on new data and their implications.
 The aim of this workshop is to provide increased opportunities for discussion and exchange of knowledge following formal presentation of the latest research.